 - Place posters in the staff room on handling difficult customers and email around a list of rules and operating procedures

 - Bring your employees together to discuss the incident.
-Explain what has happened, why you don’t want it to happen to them and what they could be doing to prevent a similar incident from occurring.
+Explain what has happened, why you don’t want it to happen to them and what they could be doing to prevent a similar incident in your store.
 Create an open discussion to find out whether there are similar issues in your workplace.
 For example, do they ever feel unsafe in the store?
 If so in what situations/at what times of the day?
 Do they know how to signal for help if they feel in danger?
 Could they benefit from additional training?
 Ask them if they have any concerns or questions or need any more support from you.

 Remote and lone workers